Khovanov homotopy type, periodic links and localizations: Flow categories and their geometric realizations

 \begin{definition} Let $\cC$ be a flow category and let $\mathcal{C}'$ be a subcategory of $\mathcal{C}$.
 We say that $\cC'$ is \emph{downward closed} (respectively \emph{upward closed}) if, for any $x,y \in \ob(\cC)$ such that $\cM_{\cC}(x,y)\neq \emptyset$, $x \in \Ob(\cC')$ implies that $y \in \ob(\cC')$ (respectively, $y\in \Ob(\cC')$ implies that $x\in \ob(\cC')$).

 Given a downward closed subcategory $\cC'$ of $\cC$, we consider a full subcategory $\cC''$ of $\cC$ whose objects are objects not in $\cC'$.
-The category $\mathcal{C}'$ is obviously upward closed and we call it the \emph{complementary upward closed category} of $\cC'$.
-A complementary downward closed category of an upward closed category is constructed in a similar way. \end{definition}
+The category $\mathcal{C}'$ is upward closed.
+We call it the \emph{complementary upward closed category} of $\cC'$.
+A complementary downward closed category of an upward closed category is constructed similarly. \end{definition}